LinqLover/sonyx/docs/study/study-design.md

 - **General study format:**
   - In the study, $n$ participants are asked to perform $k$ programming-related tasks ($k = 3, n \in [5, 7]$).
-  - In the **experimental condition,** participants are asked to perform given tasks with the help of sonyx.
-In the **control condition,** they are restricted to using the conventional Squeak/Smalltalk toolset.
+  - In the **experimental condition (sonyx),** participants are asked to perform given tasks with the help of sonyx.
+In the **first control condition (null condition),** they are restricted to using the conventional Squeak/Smalltalk toolset.
+In the **second control condition (RVV),** they are provided an equivalent tool to visualize runtime values [RVV].
   - The study is designed as a **within-subjects** user study with multiple tasks to minimize influence of confounding variables.
-The order of tasks is randomized.
+Each participant is assigned a randomized order of tasks and a randomized bijective mapping between tasks and conditions.
   - The study is run in separate **one-to-one sessions.** Every participant receives comparable individual guidance by the study manager to ensure that participants approach the task within the intended frame (see [below](#taskdesign)).
 - **Design of testable programming tasks:** <a name="taskdesign"></a>
   - Tasks need to be chosen as representative as possible for common programmers‘ workloads.
 Because of the small extent of the current prototype (see [above](#nogoals)), tasks need to be defined with a fine granularity to maximize the coverage of single solution steps by the existing prototype while ensuring comparable solution strategies that are performed by all participants.
   - To eliminate irrelevant independent variables, the overarching process for solving a programming problem is broken down into single steps (from reproducing a bug over tracing it down to a defect up to deciding on an appropriate fix).
 For each study task, only a single step for a given problem is observed in an experiment.
 In particular, the „zeroth solution step“ of choosing the right tool for a job is excluded to eliminate another unintended independent variable.
 This also contributes to shorten the temporal requirements to each participant.
-    - *TODO RESEARCH: find related work on interaction models for programming problem solving*
   - Following prior insights about the prototype, the programming tasks will focus on the area of *program comprehension* and *defect identification*.
 - **Organizational aspects:**
-  - The study sessions will be scheduled between ==2021-12-13== and ==2022-01-14==.
+  - The study sessions will be scheduled between ==2022-01-19== and ==2022-01-28==.
   - The study sessions are conducted via Zoom with the participants sharing their screens while performing their tasks in a provided Squeak/Smalltalk image.
   - To exclude language deficiencies, all study sessions are conducted in German language.